 In March 2024, a former co-manufacturer ("Manufacturer") brought an action against the Company in a confidential arbitration proceeding.
 The Company had entered into an agreement with the Manufacturer, under which the Manufacturer was responsible for producing products on behalf of the Company.
 The Company terminated the agreement in November 2023 due to the Manufacturer's failure to produce food in compliance with applicable laws, as required by the agreement.
 The Manufacturer alleges that the Company terminated the agreement without a contractual basis to do so and that it is owed past and future payments under the agreement.
 The Manufacturer claims total damages of at least approximately \$73.0 million.
-The Company has responded to the demand and asserted counterclaims for breach of contract.
 The Company intends to vigorously defend against these claims.
+In October 2024, the Company filed amended counterclaims against the Manufacturer for breach of contract, breach of the duty of good faith and fair dealing, fraudulent inducement, false promise, concealment, and intentional misrepresentation, and negligent misrepresentation.
+The Company intends to vigorously prosecute the claims asserted against the Manufacturer.